csula-students/beautiful-data-project-dream/notes/data_visualization.md

 ### Callback

-In JavaScript, browser only have one thread for the display.
+In JavaScript, it only have one thread for the display.
 This is why most JavaScript codes are all asynchronous functions.

-This is probably by far the most important gotcha for Java developers to learn JavaScript.
+This is probably by far the most important gotcha for Java developers to get into JavaScript.

 What is asynchronous?
 You asked.